sneeuwballen/benchpress/README.md

 - `benchpress list-files` to list the results
 - `benchpress show <result>` to show the content of the result file
-- `benchpress serve` to open a HTTP server on a port (default `8080`), which provides a basic web UI
+- `benchpress serve` to open a HTTP server on a port (default `8080`), which provides a basic web UI.

 ## Config File